alphagov/datainsight-narrative-recorder/README.md

 The recorder provides a command which will listen for messages on the topic store the latest message locally for use by the API.

-    bundle exec bin/leader-recorder run
+    bundle exec bin/narrative-recorder run

 Full help details can be found with:

-    bundle exec bin/leader-recorder help
+    bundle exec bin/narrative-recorder help

 ## Running the API

-Once you have recorded the latest leader the web application which exposes that information can be started.
+Once you have recorded the latest narrative the web application which exposes that information can be started.

     bundle exec rackup

-This starts a web application which exposes one URL at /leader which returns a JSON document of the following format:
+This starts a web application which exposes one URL at /narrative which returns a JSON document of the following format:

     {"content":"Content goes here"}